wp-plugins/wordpress-bootstrap-css/readme.txt

 Yes, we created [Custom Content By Country](http://wordpress.org/extend/plugins/custom-content-by-country/ "Custom Content By Country WordPress Plugin") plugin that lets you display content to users in specific regions.

-We also created the [Worpit Administration Dashboard](http://worpit.com/?wordpress) for people with multiple WordPress sites to manage.
+We also created the [Worpit WordPress Site Manager](http://worpit.com/?src=wtb_readme) for people with more than one WordPress site to manage.

 = Is the CSS "minified"? =